e-clearing-net/OCHP/OCHP-direct.md

 The backend of a provider may report an issue concerning the data or the compatibility or status of an EVSE to the operator to their information.
-The operator may decide how to handle the report.
+The operator may decide how to handle the report (optional).

  * MDM sends the ReportDiscrepancy.req PDU.
  * CMS responds with a ReportDiscrepancy.conf PDU.